RACE Unveils Decentralized Infrastructure for Tokenizing Real-World Assets, Initiates Testnet Phase

 RACE connects investors directly to vetted, yield-generating tokenized investment opportunities

-RACE, the first full-stack blockchain-based platform designed specifically for the tokenization of investable assets, announced the launch of its testnet on the heels of a $5m raise.
-A digital infrastructure ecosystem designed for accredited and institutional investors, RACE's technological infrastructure enables global investors to access assets like aircraft, real estate, and private credit as well as collectors' items such as art, jewelry, and gold.
+RACE, the first full-stack blockchain-based infrastructure platform designed ground up and specifically for the tokenization of investable assets, announced the launch of its testnet on the heels of a $5m raise.
+A digital infrastructure ecosystem designed for accredited and institutional investors, RACE's technology infrastructure enables global investors to access assets like aircraft, real estate, and private credit as well as collectors' items such as art, jewelry, and gold.

 Central to RACE's ecosystem is how it will build Decentralized Investment Committees (DICs) into its design.
-These will be groups of industry experts from diverse fields, such as underwriting, legal services, asset custodianship, and financial analysis.
-The DIC's primary role is to conduct thorough due diligence of all potential opportunities before they are tokenized and made available on its infrastructure platform.
-This rigorous vetting process includes assessing the viability, compliance, and value of each asset, ensuring that only those meeting the stringent standards for investment are approved.
-This selection mechanism is intended to enable experts from the RACE community to diligence the reliability and credibility of investment offerings on the platform, upholding a secure and trustworthy environment for investors.
+These will be groups of industry experts from diverse fields, such as underwriting, risk mitigation specialists, legal services, asset custodianship, and financial analysis.
+The DIC's primary role is to conduct thorough due diligence of all potential opportunities before they are tokenized via RACE's ATB Layer and made available on its infrastructure platform.
+This rigorous vetting process by the DIC includes assessing the viability, compliance, provenance, and value of each asset, ensuring that only those meeting the stringent standards are approved.
+This selection mechanism is intended to enable experts from the RACE community to diligence the reliability and credibility of investment offerings on the platform, upholding a secure, decentralized, and trustworthy environment for all users.

-"We have spent years building this tech stack to connect investors with the most high-end assets in the global market," said Miguel Buffara, Lead Finance Engineer at RACE.
-"By empowering clientele to invest in assets from around the globe, tokenized on chain, RACE is kicking off a new era of growth in developing markets by enabling liquidity to move around the globe and boost international economic development."
+"We have spent years building this tech stack to connect investors with the most high-end assets in the global market," said Miguel Buffara, a Core Contributor and Lead Finance Engineer at RACE.
+"By empowering clientele to invest in assets from around the globe, tokenized on-chain, RACE is kicking off a new era of growth in developing markets by enabling liquidity to move around the globe and boost international economic development."

 The RACE Smart Wallet streamlines the investment process with key features: a seamless experience for hassle-free access, gas abstraction to pay fees in any currency, and batch transactions for combining operations like approvals and swaps in a single step.
 These innovations ensure secure, efficient interactions with tokenized assets, broadening accessibility for global investors.

 RACE's vision is to remove the barriers investors around the world currently face.
 The platform aims to create a universally accessible marketplace, expanding opportunities for investors worldwide.
-With innovative technologies and a community-driven approach, RACE aims to change how high-value assets are traded and managed.
+With innovative technologies and a community-driven approach, RACE aims to change how high-value, cash-flowing assets are traded and managed.

 To learn more about RACE, please visit https://raceecosystem.com and follow us on Twitter at @RACEecosystem.
 To learn more about RACE's Foundation, please visit https://race.foundation.